 4.Practice social distancing in the car park, including from the children already in nursery. (see more information below)

-5. Adults who are able should wear a face covering mask when less than 2m from staff or other families, or inside cars and public buildings.
-We require all adults to wear a face covering mask in the car park at all times.
+5. Adults who are able should consider wearing a face covering mask when less than 2m from staff or other families, or inside cars and public buildings.
+We invite all adults to wear a face covering mask in the car park at all times.

 6. Increased ventilation inside nursery by opening windows to increase the flow of fresh air.